 The Irish Society for Autism is a founding member of Autism-Europe, and our Executive Director Dr. Pat Matthews served as its first Vice President.

-In 1998 the World Autism Organisation (WAO) was established in response to growing requests from organisations around the world to create an international network which could provide a global response to the needs of people with Autism & their families.
+In 1998 the World Autism Organisation (WAO) was established in response to growing requests from organisations around the world to create an international network which could provide a global response to the needs of Autistic people & their families.
 It was supported by Autism-Europe.

-It was formed with the main objective of improving the quality of life of people with Autism and their families, the WAO advocates for quality services for all people with an ASD, encourages global sharing of resources, collaboration and active partnerships, as well as promoting research across the globe.
+It was formed with the main objective of improving the quality of life of people with Autism and their families, the WAO advocates for quality services for all Autistic people, encourages global sharing of resources, collaboration and active partnerships, as well as promoting research across the globe.

 The Irish Society for Autism is a founding member of the World Autism Organisation (WAO), with Executive Director Dr. Pat Matthews being the Organisation’s first President.